 Building on this concept that Bitcoin is “hard to change,” immutability is core to Bitcoin’s design, as well.

-Since there are so many entities running the Bitcoin software worldwide, they must be running the same version of code in order to interact with other nodes on the network—and so Bitcoin is very hard to change.
+Since there are so many entities running the Bitcoin software worldwide, they must be running the same version of code in order to interact with other nodes on the network, making Bitcoin very difficult to change.

 But there are some rule changes that can be applied without forcing everyone to upgrade; these are typically called “soft forks” and represent minor changes or upgrades to the protocol.
 For example, the SegWit upgrade to increase how much data can be included in each Bitcoin block only required a soft fork.
 This means that nodes without the upgrade could still interact with nodes with the upgrade—this is called “backward compatibility”.